andrii-tomkiv/ai-chatbot/docs/AB_TESTING_README.md

 ### 1. Access the Dashboard

-Navigate to `http://localhost:3000/dashboard` in your browser after starting the development server.
+Navigate to your application's `/dashboard` endpoint in your browser after starting the development server.

 ### 2. Configure Test Settings